-The senior living industry has a turnover rate of 50% according to the Bureau of Labor Statistics - and this number is quickly rising (source: CNBC).
-To put this figure into better perspective, if your facility has 1,000, you need to hire 500 new employees every year to maintain status quo.
+The senior living industry has a turnover rate of 50% according to the Bureau of Labor Statistics—and this number is quickly rising (source: CNBC).
+To put this figure into better perspective, if your facility has 1,000 residents, you need to hire 500 new employees every year to maintain the status quo.

 This high employee turnover rate is very detrimental to businesses, causing the following:

 - Burnout: Employees are overworked because facilities can't keep up with hiring.
 When assisted living employees leave suddenly, the remaining staff has to pick up additional shifts and training duties.